GALLERY

 Our modern experience with computers has taught us the skills needed to design and construct them and the demands of the operating systems required to control them.
 Most people understand that the brain is largely composed of a huge collection of neurones, a highly specialised cell that behaves very much like a micro computer – taking in signals, treating them, rerouting them and sending them on to a precise location in an inconceivably vast network.

-Is it really believable that such an astonishing 'supercomputer' emerged by accident out of the chaos of the 'Big Bang?'
+Is it really believable that such an astonishing 'supercomputer' eventually emerged by accident out of the chaos of the 'Big Bang?'
 More worrying perhaps, if it is just an accident, why should we rely on its conclusions on just about anything?

 ktsdesign/shutterstoc